 Leaning or pulling away chimneys are a good indicator you have a big problem right beneath your feet.

-Speaking of kitchens, kitchen cabinets pulling away from the walls and ceiling are indicative of foundation problems.
+Kitchen cabinets that pull away from the walls and ceiling are indicative of foundation problems.

 Bowed floors are a major indicator that you have foundational woes.
 Uneven sloped floors can make you feel like you’re living in a perpetual state of vertigo (you might even feel like you’re on a scene from The Titanic).